Home

 Day 04: Drive to Nayapul & trek to Ghandruk (1,950m), Duration: 1½hrs drive, 5-6 hrs trek

 From Pokhara, we will have a short drive towards Nayapul.
 It takes about an hour to reach Nayapul, from where we will start our trek.
 Upon reaching Birethanti, we will trek uphill on the trail towards Ghandruk.
-We will pass through villages like Chimrong, Syauli Bazaar and Kimche as we may our way up to Ghandruk.
+We will pass through villages like Chimrong, Syauli Bazaar and Kimche as we make our way up to Ghandruk.
 Overnight in Ghandruk.

 Day 05: Trek to Chhomrong (2,170m) 5-6hrs